Project Plan and Kickoff Meeting (MSc)

 To prepare for this meeting, create a presentation that covers the key points of your project plan:

-- Introduction: Introduce the company (briefly), and the problem you aim to address.
+1. Introduction: Introduce the company (briefly) and the problem you aim to address.
 Explain why this problem is important and how your study will contribute to the field.

-- Literature Review: Summarize the existing literature that informs your research in a literature table.
+4. Literature Review: Summarize the existing literature that informs your research in a literature table.
 Clearly identify the similarities, differences, and gaps in the literature to justify the need for your study.
+Consider to use a framework like PRISMA to structure your review.

-- Project Plan: Outline the timeline and milestones for your research project.
+5. Project Plan: Outline the timeline and milestones for your research project.
 Include a Gantt chart that visualizes the planning and progress of your work.
-You can also hint towards the methodology and experimental design.
+You can also hint at the methodology and experimental design.